gonzagramaglia/notes/README.md

 <br>
 <br>
 Added feature: when adding my custom navbar I had to adjust the height of the editor, sidebar and initial screen (no-notes) from 100vh to 85vh.
-And also I had to install the 'react-icons' dependency, to add the github icon.
 <br>